knjk04/coffee-roulette/README.md

 ## TODO:

 - [ ] Export pairings into a spreadsheet
+- [ ] Create an Excel module
-- [ ] Read from a spreadsheet
+- [ ] Add unit tests and CI
-- [ ] Take into account who has already been paired from previous sessions (the state would be stored in a spreadsheet)
+- [ ] Read existing data from a spreadsheet (take into account who has already been paired from previous sessions)
+- [ ] Add frontend